ZIMBOCASH Fireside Chat: Our Heart

 Hi ZIMBOCASH community

-Well, here we are, 12 days into the three-month sign-up of a movement that has the potential to transform Zimbabwe!
+Well, here we are, 12 days into a movement that has the potential to transform Zimbabwe!

 We’ll be sending you an email regularly to keep you informed of the progress – we call these fireside chats.
 We’ll talk about our heart for ZIMBOCASH, let you know who we are, and address your questions from our social media channels.
 Feel free to unsubscribe from these emails below – it won’t impact your registration with ZIMBOCASH.